Dogs do get dizzy, but scientists do not believe that they get dizzy from chasing their tails…although they are not entirely sure why!

 When you spin in circles, inertia causes the fluid inside these three canals to pull against the direction of your movement.
 The hairs inside the canals move in the opposite direction to your spinning.

-The fluid inside the three ear canals starts to move in the direction you are spinning as your body begins to adjust.
-The sudden change in the direction of the fluid in the ear canals causes the hairs lining them to stand up straight.
-Your nerve cells then tell your brain that you have stopped moving, and it makes it look as though the world is spinning while you are standing still.
+The fluid inside the three ear canals starts to move in your spinning direction as your body adjusts.
+The sudden change in the direction of the liquid in the ear canals causes the hairs lining them to stand up straight.
+Your nerve cells then tell your brain that you have stopped moving, making it look like the world is spinning while you are standing still.

 When you stop spinning, inertia keeps the fluid in your ear moving and bends the hairs inside the three canals again.
 This movement tells your nerve cells, which tell your brain, that you are moving, even though you are not – and this causes the feeling of dizziness!